sajjad-limon/Registration-form-validation/README.md

 # user-registration-form-validation

-Simple new user registration form validation using PHP.
+Simple new user registration form validation using native PHP and Ui using Bootstrap.